-Horace Nash concentrates his practice on public offerings, public company counseling on governance and disclosure matters, mergers and acquisitions for public company clients, and a wide range of securities law matters.
+Horace Nash concentrates his practice on public offerings, public company counseling on governance and disclosure matters, mergers and acquisitions for his public company clients, and a wide range of securities law matters.

 Horace has been selected as a Northern California "Super Lawyer" in the areas of Securities & Corporate Finance and Corporate Governance & Compliance each year since 2006.

 Prior to law school, Horace studied for a year at Beijing University.